 Atlanta was formed as Terminus, where the Atlantic railroad terminated.
 It was burned to the ground during the Civil War, but famously rose from the ashes.
 The phoenix is still the city’s mascot for this reason.
 Atlanta was home to the 1996 Olympics, which were marred by the bombing.
 It’s been home to celebrities and musicians and is now one of the top filming locations outside of Hollywood for shows like The Vampire Diaries and Walking Dead and movies like The Hunger Games.
 It’s also home to major corporations like Turner Broadcasting, Coca Cola and Delta.

 It’s broken up into neighborhoods and suburbs as well as ITP (inside the perimeter) and OTP (outside the perimeter), which indicate the areas within the city limits of the interstate 285 and those outside of it.
-Neighborhoods that were once known for their high crime rates and former industrial zones are now popular places for the young and hip to live, like Cabbagetown, East Atlanta and Old Fourth Ward.
+Neighborhoods that were once known for their high crime rates and former industrial zones are now popular places for the young and hip to live, like Cabbagetown, East Atlanta, and Old Fourth Ward.
 Some of the city’s top restaurants are also in these areas, like Miller Union of the Westside and Rathbun’s of Cabbagetown.

 What to Do

-Jimmy Carter Library and Museum– Built following Jimmy Carter’s presidency, the presidential library and museum offers information about his life from a peanut farmer in Plains to becoming a Nobel prize winner and author.
+Jimmy Carter Library and Museum– Built following Jimmy Carter’s presidency, the presidential library and museum offer information about his life from a peanut farmer in Plains to becoming a Nobel prize winner and author.
 The library hosts events and book signings regularly, as well as the weekly Freedom Farmer’s Market.
 441 Freedom Parkway, Atlanta

 Georgia Aquarium– By far the most visited attraction in the city, the Georgia Aquarium is the largest in volume in the world, with tanks big enough to hold their famous whale sharks.
 You can see exhibits on animals you’ll find in Georgia, as well as those from around the world.
 225 Baker Street NW, Atlanta

-Atlanta History Center– For the best introduction to the city as well as the region, check out the history center, which includes historic homes and exhibits on the 1996 Olympics and the progression from industrial railroad town to thriving metropolis.
+Atlanta History Center– For the best introduction to the city as well as the region, check out the history center, which includes historic homes and exhibits on the 1996 Olympics and the progression from industrial railroad town to a thriving metropolis.
 They were a filming location for Catching Fire and run Capitol tours for movie buffs.
 130 West Paces Ferry Road NW, Atlanta

 High Museum of Art– The south’s top art museum features international exhibits like the works of Van Gogh and the Terracotta Soldiers, as well as American art from the last 200 years.
 They also have an impressive modern art wing and section devoted to regional folk artists.
 1280 Peachtree Street NE, Atlanta

 Stone Mountain Park– The granite monolith is one of the highest points within the metro area and has been carved with the images of Civil War generals.
-The park has camping, a water park and activities for families, especially their summertime laser shows.
+The park has camping, a water park, and activities for families, especially their summertime laser shows.
 You can hike or take the gondola to the top.
 1000 Robert E. Lee Drive, Stone Mountain

 Fernbank Museum of Natural History– Atlanta’s natural history museum is set on acres of protected forest and features exhibits on dinosaurs and the native cultures of Georgia.
 It also hosts cocktail nights that pair with a film in the IMAX Theater.
 767 Clifton Road NE, Atlanta